datalad/datalad/paper.md

 The DataLad project (http://datalad.org) adapted the models of open-source software development and distribution to address technical limitations of today's data management, sharing, and provenance collection.
-Born of idea to provide a unified data distribution for neuroscience, taking a versatile system for data logistics (git-annex, https://git-annex.branchable.com) built on top of the most popular distributed version control system (git, https://git-scm.com), and adopting ideas and procedures from software distributions, DataLad delivers a completely open, pioneering platform for flexible distributed research data management (dRDM) [@Hanke_2021].
+Born of idea to provide a unified data distribution for neuroscience, taking a versatile system for data logistics (git-annex, https://git-annex.branchable.com) built on top of the most popular distributed version control system (git, https://git-scm.com), and adopting ideas and procedures from software distributions, DataLad delivers a completely open, pioneering platform for flexible decentralized research data management (dRDM) [@Hanke_2021].

 # Statement of Need